Kathmandu: Rana rule

 Rana rule over Nepal started with the Kot massacre of 1846, which occurred near Hanuman Dhoka Durbar.
 During this massacre, most of Nepal's high-ranking officials were massacred by Jung Bahadur Rana and his supporters.
 Another massacre, the Bhandarkhal Massacre, was also conducted by Kunwar and his supporters in Kathmandu.
 During the Rana regime, Kathmandu's alliance shifted from anti-British to pro-British; this led to the construction of the first buildings in the style of Western European architecture.
 The most well-known of these buildings include Singha Durbar, Garden of Dreams, Shital Niwas, and the old Narayanhiti palace.
 The first modern commercial road in the Kathmandu Valley, the New Road, was also built during this era.
 Trichandra College (the first college of Nepal), Durbar High School (the first modern school of Nepal), and Bir Hospital (the first hospital of Nepal) were built in Kathmandu during this era.
 Education was only accessible to the privileged class.
 Rana rule was marked by despotism, economic exploitation and religious persecution.

+Modern History (2000-Present)

+The turn of the 21st century brought major political and social upheavals to Kathmandu.
+In June 2001, the Nepalese royal massacre at Narayanhiti Palace claimed the lives of King Birendra, Queen Aishwarya, Crown Prince Dipendra, and several others, and following Dipendra’s brief, comatose reign, Gyanendra was appointed king.
+After the 2006 Revolution, it was turned into a museum.

+Kathmandu later became the center of the 2006 People’s Movement (Jana Andolan II), when widespread protests forced King Gyanendra to restore parliament on 24 April 2006 and set Nepal on the path toward becoming a federal democratic republic.

+On 28 February 2025, a magnitude 6.1 earthquake struck north of Kathmandu, Nepal, according to the National Earthquake Monitoring and Research Centre.
+The quake, centered in Sindhupalchok District near the Himalayan border with Tibet, was measured at magnitudes ranging from 5.5 to 6.1 by different agencies.
+Despite strong tremors that startled residents, no significant damage or casualties were reported, except for a minor landslide and a prison inmate who sustained a broken hand while fleeing.
+Local officials confirmed structural cracks in a police post but no major destruction.

+In September 2025, widespread Gen Z protests erupted in Kathmandu after the government imposed a ban on multiple social media platforms.
+The protests quickly grew to include complaints about corruption, nepotism, and lack of opportunity.
+The army was deployed on the streets of Kathmandu, and many government buildings and residences of important government officials were burnt.
+Security forces responded with lethal force, resulting in dozens of casualties and major damage to government property, and the prime minister eventually resigned.
+Following the unrest, President Ram Chandra Poudel appointed former Supreme Court Chief Justice Sushila Karki as Nepal’s first female prime minister, and parliament was dissolved with fresh elections scheduled for March 2026.